Some history on Great Hampton Row at Hockley in Birmingham in the County of Warwickshire

 Check out the overhead mangle on the washing machine used in the Omo advertisement - I can remember my mother using such a device before she splashed out on a twin-tub!
 I have zoomed in on the butcher's shop that occupied the corner of Great Hampton Row and Tower Street.
 The premises had a long tradition of serving meat to the local community for generations.
 In 1845 John Yates was recorded as a butcher here.
 Note the entry to the right of the shop premises with the bars on the gate openings.
 I imagine that livestock was driven through these gates where they awaited their grim end within the slaughterhouse to the rear of the retail premises.

 Northamptonshire-born Thomas Bradshaw traded as a butcher here for many years in late 19th century before Benjamin Attwood took over with his wife Mary Ann, both of whom originated from the Cradley Heath area.
-During their time at the corner shop Henry Knight was operating a rival business next to The Vampire.
+During their time at the corner shop Henry Knight was operating a rival business next to the Vampire Tavern.
 He would move to the larger premises in the Edwardian period.
 The shop sign still bore his name in this photograph.
 I have zoomed in to read the notices in the window and it would seem that the homemade faggots were a speciality, along with 'delicious' meat pies.
 Special homemade Apple Tarts were also being offered on the signs.

 There was another retail shop adjoining this entry to the yard - this can be seen in the photograph of the Albion Works.
 This shop was later taken over by the Knight family who expanded their business over the years.
 However, it was formerly a separate retail space that saw a number of different business uses.
 For example, in the 1840's this was the shop of Isaac Anderton, a boot and shoe maker.
 Thirty years later the shop was being used by John James who was listed in trade directories as a butcher in the one shop and a hairdresser in the other!
 It would later be used as a confectioner's shop by William Smith.